cmeeren/Faqt/README.md

 let calculateFreeShipping customer =
     customer
         .Should()
-        .BeOfCase(Internal, "this function should only be called with internal customers") .Whose.ContactInfo.Should(())
+        .BeOfCase(Internal, "This function should only be called with internal customers") .Whose.ContactInfo.Should(())
         .BeSome()
         .Whose.Name.LastName.Should(())
-        .Be("Armstrong", "only customers named Armstrong get free shipping")
+        .Be("Armstrong", "Only customers named Armstrong get free shipping")
 ```

 (The example is formatted using [Fantomas](https://fsprojects.github.io/fantomas/), which line-breaks fluent chains at